|Author(s):||Lafrance et al., 2015|

 A sample of charnockite and a sample of inderbite both returned a Paleoproterozoic age, interpreted as the crystallization age, as well as Archean inherited ages, interpreted as related to the presence of gneiss enclaves of the Sukaliuk Complex within intrusive rocks of the Inuluttalik Suite.
 Moreover, it was generally difficult to distinguish the two units in the field given the poor quality of outcrops (lichen cover) and the great similarity between lithologies.
 Contact between the two units appears to be diffuse in in fresh exposure.
 However, stains allow us to highlight textural differences.

-In addition, two samples collected in the Henrietta Lake area in the summer of 2013 were sent to the Geological Survey of Canada (Corrigan et al., in preparation) for geochronological datings.
+In addition, two samples collected in the Henrietta Lake area in the summer of 2013 were sent to the Geological Survey of Canada (Corrigan et al., 2018) for geochronological datings.
 The ages presented in the table below are preliminary, but several Archean age populations have also been brought to light.

 |Isotopic System||Mineral||Unit||Crystallization Age (Ma)||(+)||(-)||Inherited Age (Ma)||(+)||(-)||Reference(s)|